rossfenrick/Bluemix-Guide-Node/Module2/Bluemix-Guide-Node/README.md

 # bluemix-todo-apps - node overview

-TodoMVC using Backbone, CouchDB/MongoDB and a node back-end, running on Bluemix.
+TodoMVC using Backbone, CouchDB and a node back-end, running on Bluemix.

 Refer to the README.md file in the parent directory (eg, `bluemix-todo-apps/README.md`) for general instructions regarding this application and the database service it requires.

-This application supports both Mongo DB and Couch DB ([Cloudant][cloudant_url]) as a backend.
+This application supports Couch DB ([Cloudant][cloudant_url]) as a backend.

 ## How it Works